 In surgical patients, the main risk factors for an aspiration are:

 Much of the clinical features and investigations for an aspiration pneumonia will be the same as for HAP.
-Importantly, aspiration pneumonia should be suspected over a pneumonitis if there is a persistent fever or purulent sputum.
+Importantly, aspiration pneumonia should be suspected over a pneumonitis if there is evidence of an infective process developing.